benbalter/dc-wifi-social/readme.md

 1. Fork the project
 2. Add or edit a location by following the existing format (hint, it's geoJSON)
-3. Verify your geojson is valid by pasting it into http://geojsonlint.com/
+3. Verify your geojson is valid by pasting it into http://geojsonlint.com/ or running `script/cibuild`
 4. Submit a pull request

 ## How to find the lat/long of a location